Culture Change in Tokyo

 - to raise awareness of a shared responsibility to clients;

 - to raise awareness of team members’ shared responsibility to each other.

 In the afternoon the focus shifted to:

-• brainstorming strategies on how to leverage knowledge gained of one another’s strengths and preferences to enhance the performance of the team and organisation.
+- brainstorming strategies on how to leverage knowledge gained of one another’s strengths and preferences to enhance the performance of the team and organization.

 On a personal note, Murray says her TMP has also been a useful tool to assist her overall career goals.
 “It has sticking power!”